 Exercising together will benefit both the person with dementia and anyone accompanying her.
-Exercise burns up the adrenalin produced by stress and frustration, and produces endorphins, which can promote feelings of happiness.
+Exercise burns up the adrenaline produced by stress and frustration, and produces endorphins, which can promote feelings of happiness.
 This will help both parties relax and increase their sense of well-being.
 Exercise helps develop a healthy appetite, increases energy levels and promotes a better night's sleep.
 Exercise does not need to be vigorous, strenuous or structured.

 - Walking is a great form of exercise that provides a change of scene and fresh air.
 Short walks can make a big difference, even if it is only to mail a letter or go out for a coffee.